arjunguha/charlie-the-coding-cow-classroom/README.md

 to `results_USERNAME.jsonl` files.
 For authentication, it just uses a list of usernames without any passwords (defined in `users.txt`)

+The file `all_tasks.jsonl` contains all the tasks from the original platform, and is derived from [problems.yaml](https://osf.io/7dnvp).

 ## Requirements

 - Python 3